torottreebank/treebank-releases/README.md

 > Hanne Martine Eckhoff and Aleksandrs Berdicevskis.
 2015.
 'Linguistics vs. digital editions: The Tromsø Old Russian and OCS Treebank'.
 Scripta & e-Scripta 2015 14–15, pp. 9-25.

-Releases of the ISWOC Treebank are hosted on [Github](https://github.com/torottreebank/treebank-releases).
+Releases of the TOROT Treebank are hosted on [Github](https://github.com/torottreebank/treebank-releases).

 Contents